-- ★6 in each of General Chemistry (including Inorganic Chemistry); Organic (1)Chemistry; Physics; Biology; English. - (2)★3 in each of Statistics and Biochemistry.
+★6 in each of General Chemistry (including Inorganic Chemistry); Organic Chemistry; Physics; Biology; English.
+(2) ★3 in each of Statistics and Biochemistry.
 Where possible, students are encouraged to take a full year of Biochemistry when continuing in a degree program.

-(1) To be considered for admission, students must normally have achieved an academic average of 7.0 (on University of Alberta 9 scale) on a minimum of ★60. ★30 must be taken during one Fall/Winter.
+(1) To be considered for admission, students must normally have achieved an academic average of 3.3 (on the University of Alberta four-point letter grading system) on a minimum of ★60. ★30 must be taken during one Fall/Winter.